 As you walk down this road I encourage you to engage in a bit of window shopping...and maybe even some real shopping!

 Porta di San Brancazio

 The Gate of San Brancazio, is actually a distortion of the name Saint Pancrazio, and the nearby monastery that held his name.
 The church is now the home to the Marino Marini Museum, an intriguing mix of historic and modern art and a great little corner of tranquility and quiet.
 You won’t find any physical reminders of the gate, but you can imagine it standing just about where the current Palazzo Strozzi sits which is more or less where the antique Roman gate once stood.

-Originally this historic and somber church was on the outside of the walls, but in 1172 it was incorporated with the “Matilde Walls”.
-If you have the time to take a look inside you can see the traces of the original structure, there are traces of the antique structure before restyling in Gothic.
-Read our article for more information on
+Originally this historic and somber church was on the outside of the walls, but in 1172 it was incorporated within the “Matilde Walls”.
+If you have the time to take a look inside you can see pieces of the original structure, before restyling in Gothic.
+Read our article for more information on this church.

-In the square you will find a column carved from an oriental granite, the only one found in pristine condition when they cleaned up the Caracalla thermal spa and the Roman natatio (pool).
+In the square you will find a column carved from oriental granite, the only one found in pristine condition when they cleaned up the Caracalla thermal spa and the Roman natatio (pool) in Rome.
 It was gifted to the Medici family by the Pope Pio IV and crowned with a statue of Justice.

 The history of Florence can easily be retold walking these walls, and one of the more gory stories would involve the Buondelmonti family.
 This building started as a tower-house called “torre degli Scali” and changed its name several times over the years.
 The fight between the Guelfs and Ghibellines was already in full swing at the time of the wall, however it was the events that took place nearby here that swelled it into a battle that would guide the politics of Florence.